rsemlani123/ledgerlens/README.md

-# 📒 LedgerLens — AI Invoice-to-Journal-Entry & GL Coding Assistant
+# 📒 LedgerLens: AI Invoice-to-Journal-Entry & GL Coding Assistant

 **Paste a vendor invoice → get a balanced journal entry with the right GL account, in seconds.**

 LedgerLens automates the first (and most repetitive) step of Accounts Payable: reading an invoice, deciding which General Ledger account it belongs to, and writing the double-entry.
 Instead of typing entries by hand hundreds of times a month, an accountant reviews a suggested entry that is already coded and always balanced.

 > 🔗 **Live demo:** https://rsemlani123.github.io/ledgerlens/
-> 💼 Built by Rohneet Semlani — M.S.
+> 💼 Built by Rohneet Semlani M.S.
 Finance (Arizona State University) | Staff Accountant / AP-AR

 ---

 ## The problem it solves

 In Accounts Payable, every invoice has to be read, matched to the correct expense account (GL coding), and booked as a journal entry before month-end close.
 Done manually, this is slow and a common source of posting errors.
-LedgerLens takes the invoice text and does the first pass automatically, so the accountant reviews instead of retypes — cutting coding time and reducing mistakes before they reach the books.
+LedgerLens takes the invoice text and does the first pass automatically, so the accountant reviews instead of retypes cutting coding time and reducing mistakes before they reach the books.

 ## What it does

-- **Reads the invoice** — extracts vendor, invoice number, date, subtotal, tax, and total.
+- **Reads the invoice** - extracts vendor, invoice number, date, subtotal, tax, and total.
-- **Codes the GL account** — matches keywords in the invoice to a built-in chart of accounts (e.g. "software subscription" → *5020 Software & Subscriptions Expense*).
+- **Codes the GL account** - matches keywords in the invoice to a built-in chart of accounts (e.g. "software subscription" → *5020 Software & Subscriptions Expense*).
-- **Writes the journal entry** — books `Dr Expense` + `Dr Input Tax` against `Cr Accounts Payable`.
+- **Writes the journal entry** - books `Dr Expense` + `Dr Input Tax` against `Cr Accounts Payable`.
-- **Guarantees balance** — checks that total debits equal total credits and flags anything that doesn't.
+- **Guarantees balance** - checks that total debits equal total credits and flags anything that doesn't.
-- **Shows confidence** — warns when no clear GL match is found, so it can be reviewed.
+- **Shows confidence** - warns when no clear GL match is found, so it can be reviewed.

 ## How it works